SaravanaNani/Questions-repo/HR-QUestion.md

     I also built and maintained Jenkins CI/CD pipelines for Java applications, integrated Terraform and Ansible automation, and used Docker-based Jenkins agents for consistent build environments.

-    For microservices-based applications, I worked with AWS EKS, Kubernetes, Helm, Ingress, TLS automation, and monitoring tools such as Prometheus, Grafana, and Loki.
+    For microservices-based applications, I worked with AWS EKS, Ingress TLS automation, and monitoring tools such as Prometheus, Grafana, and Loki.
     I was involved in Kubernetes troubleshooting, including issues like CrashLoopBackOff, ImagePullBackOff, pod health validation, and log analysis.

     Additionally, I have hands-on exposure to GCP, where I worked on a multi-cloud project deploying applications across AWS and GCP using Terraform and GitLab CI/CD.

-    Currently, I am looking for an opportunity where I can further strengthen my skills in Kubernetes, cloud-native technologies, platform engineering, and DevOps automation while contributing to real-world production environments.
+    Currently, I am looking for an opportunity where I can further strengthen my skills in Kubernetes, cloud-native technologies and
+    DevOps automation while contributing to real-world production environments.

+---
+### Task Management project

+    I developed a Task Manager application using Flask with AWS RDS MySQL as the backend database.
+    I containerized the application using Docker and created a Docker Compose setup for local development.
+    For deployment, I hosted the application on an AWS EC2 instance and configured Nginx as a reverse proxy with HTTPS using Let's Encrypt SSL.

+    I implemented a Jenkins CI/CD pipeline that automatically checks out the code from GitHub, performs Python syntax validation, builds a Docker image, scans it using Trivy for security vulnerabilities, deploys the application as a candidate release, and performs a health check.
+    If the health check passes, the image is promoted as the stable version.
+    If it fails, the pipeline automatically rolls back to the previous stable image.
+    I also added image cleanup to reduce disk usage and configured build retention in Jenkins.

+    For security, I created a Jenkins viewer role with read-only access and an AWS IAM read-only user for project review.
+Finally, I documented the complete setup in the README."

 ---